Wendy Muchman, Northwestern University School of Law Faculty, former Chief of Litigation and Professional Education, ARDC

 Prior to 1989 when she started her employment at the ARDC, Ms. Muchman litigated in the state and federal courts.
 Areas of practice included insurance litigation, civil rights, age discrimination and aviation defense work.
 She received her JD from DePaul University College of Law and her BA from the University of Illinois, Champaign/Urbana.

-Mark C. Palmer, Professionalism Counsel, Illinois Supreme Court Commission on Professionalism
+Mark C. Palmer, Chief Counsel, Illinois Supreme Court Commission on Professionalism

 Mark collaborates with legal mentoring stakeholders across Illinois and the nation to bring the Court’s professionalism-based mentoring program to new and experience attorneys.
 He further supports the development and delivery of educational programming to lawyers, judges, and law students, and performs outreach across the state on behalf of the Commission.